-- What private or public values do they adhere to?
+- What are the stakeholders' interests in the project and in collaboration?
+Do they for instance have interests in claims, positions, public resources, and technology or do they have financial economic motives? - What private or public values do they adhere to?
 And are these short-term or long-term interests with a public or private sector character? - What would be a good co-creation result in one-, three-, or five-years' time?
 An improved quality of knowledge, a higher amount of CO2 reduced, more and more diverse citizens reached, better incorporation of citizen's needs into policy, higher satisfaction among citizens, a higher acceptance and adoption of renewable heating technology, managing resources more efficiently, integrating isolated and fragmented low carbon heating systems into a larger network, etc.?